facebook/create-react-app/README.md

 ## License

-This project has a MIT license, you can check it out [here](https://github.com/facebook/create-react-app/blob/next/LICENSE).
+Create React App is open source software licensed as MIT.
+You can check it out [here](https://github.com/facebook/create-react-app/blob/next/LICENSE).